“What can I do with a degree in psychology?”

 Graduate school in other fields.
-A number of psychology Bachelors apply for, and are admitted into, graduate study in a wide variety of other fields including law, medicine, and business.
-The psychology degree is a liberal arts degree which requires the study of math and science, as well as a broad range of electives.
-Thus, with the proper use of electives and a good academic record, you have a good chance of being admitted to these programs.
+A number of students with undergraduate psychology degrees apply for, and are admitted into, graduate study in a wide variety of other fields including law, medicine, and business.
+The psychology degree is a bachelor of science degree which requires the study of math and science, as well as a broad range of electives.
+Thus, with the proper use of electives and a strong academic record, you can build a sound application for these types of programs.

 Paraprofessional human service jobs.
 Do you like working with people?
 Many recent graduates report holding jobs as mental health workers, counselors as residential treatment centers, workers at crisis centers, or in social service settings.
 You will make yourself more marketable for these jobs if you get some type of field placement experience while you are a student.
-These positions are often a great experience and/or a launching pad to other types of careers.
+These positions are often a great experience and/or a launching pad to other types of careers or future graduate training.

 Jobs in non-psychology areas for which psychology is a good background.
-You like working with people, but you don't want to work in a care taking capacity.
-How about working in law enforcement, or with the personnel aspects of business, or as a religious counselor?
-Psychology could be a good background for these types of careers.
+You like working with people, but you don’t want to work in a helping prefession.
+How about working in law enforcement or with the personnel aspects of business?
+Psychology could be a good background for these types of careers along with many others.

-Entry into a variety of other, unrelated fields.
-This category encompasses the melting pot of psychology majors (and other undergraduate majors) who opt to find whatever job they can, or who enter careers suited to their individual skills and interests.
+Entry into a variety of other fields.
+This category encompasses a mix of psychology majors (and other undergraduate majors) who opt to enter careers suited to their individual skills and interests which may be outside of the psychology field.
 A list of these sorts of jobs would fill many pages.

 While you are in college, use your time wisely.
 Explore.
 Expose yourself to what is available to help you investigate your career options.
 As your career options become clearer, start doing some more planning.
 Set some potential goals for yourself and formulate steps to achieve them.